LedgerHQ/ragger/template/usage.md

 exit
 ```

-You can use the following command to get your first experience with Ragger and Ledgerwallet on a NANOX.
+You can use the following command to get your first experience with Ragger and Ledgerwallet on a NANOS.
 Make sure that the device is plugged, unlocked, and that the tested application is open.
 ```
-pytest -v --tb=short --nanox --backend ledgerwallet
+pytest -v --tb=short --nanos --backend ledgerwallet
 ```
 Or you can refer to the section `Available pytest options` to configure the options you want to use